molnarlin/milestone-project-1/README.md

 * I used blue (`#034f84` and `#92a8d1`), grey(`#6C757D`), pink (`#ffaec8`) white (`#ffffff`), and black (`#000000`) colour palette for this project.
 This colour combination has a sense of tranquillity effect on readers.
 ![Screenshot of the color palette](readme_images/color_palette.png)
 * I didn't use too many media elements, only my profile picture.
 This is a black-and-white picture, and it blends well with the colour palette.
 * For accessibility, I used a colour contrast checker from the web for this <https://coolors.co/contrast-checker/112a46-acc8e5>.
 I made sure the layout follows the HTML hierarchy.
-I used easy to read fonts.
+I used easy-to-read fonts.
 I added explanation texts or symbols, where I used interactive elements.
 I used alternative text for my image.
 Keyboard navigation is easy on my website.
 * I tried to use lots of graphic elements, so users don't need to read everything.
 I tried to use different colours as well, so people could be engaged more with the website.
 ## 6. Wireframes
 I used Balsamiq to create my wireframe, which you can check here [Link to the wireframe](/Milestone-project1.pdf).
 There are wireframes for 3 different screen sizes (desktop computer, tablet, phone), and my project contains more sections, so people can scroll down to read them.
 I modified my wireframe a couple of times; this is the latest version.
 This wireframe helped me to position things and organize my content.
 ## 7. Technologies used
-* I used HTML to create the layout, the basic structure for the website.
+* I used HTML to create the layout and the basic structure for the website.
 * CSS to style the website.
-* Bootstrap to speed up the developing process and help with the accessibility and responsibility.
+* Bootstrap to speed up the developing process and help with accessibility and responsibility.
 Bootstrap and CSS media queries ensure, that the layout changes appropriately across different device screen sizes.
-* I used Balsamiq for my wireframe, so I could think about the structure of my website, size the features, and see how thinks can work/function.
+* I used Balsamiq for my wireframe, so I could think about the structure of my website, size the features, and see how things can work/function.
 * I used git for version control.
 * I used GitHub to save my repository and deploy my project online.
 ## 8. Testing